TidyJohn/TidyJohn/README.md

 ### ⚡ Core Directives
 > **"Engineering solutions not just for today, but for the digital future."**
-I am a Fullstack Web Developer and Computer Science student at BINUS University, specialized in building scalable architectures and intuitive digital experiences.
+I am a Fullstack Web Developer, specialized in building scalable architectures and intuitive digital experiences.
 Currently, I'm bridging the gap between enterprise LMS solutions and the cutting edge of AI/Crypto technology.

 ---